 2. Use Email Early On

-Your app may not be a core part of your customer's life, but email is.
-If you notice periods of inactivity in early stages, use email to engage the customer.
+Your app may not be a core part of your customer's life, but emails are.
+If you notice periods of inactivity early on, use email to engage the customer.

 3. Target the Right Customers

 Retention is not binary.
-There is a difference between a year-long customer who starts to slip away and a user who fails to covert after a 30-day trial period.
+There is a difference between a year-long customer who starts to slip away and a user who fails to convert after a 30-day trial period.

 4. Be Personal

 Accuracy is key to retention marketing.
 For example, when approaching a high-value VIP client who contacted customer support several times within the week, your messages should reflect that.

 All of your messages should be cordial and warm.
 Address the user as "Dear Customer."